Story Coffee barista/roaster Eliza Lovett recovering after roasting accident

 In April, Lovett was injured while roasting her competition beans in preparation for the US Barista Championship

-in Seattle, Washington.
+held in Seattle, Washington.
 The roaster caught a bangle on her left arm and pulled her in, severely injuring her.

 “Kind of everything was ripped to shreds except for the things I needed to keep the arm," says Lovett.
 "Doctors have said I won’t make a full recovery, but I promise you I will prove them wrong.”